khalid-hussain/shaheen/chap8.md

 jumped and due to the weight of the weapons he could not maintain his balance.
 After falling off his horse, he tried to get up but Naeem quickly jumped off his horse, removed the knight's helmet and chopped his head off.
-Abul Hassan's army raised slogans of "Allahu Akbar".
-When Ferdinand's second fighter came into the field, Al-Zaghairi got hold of a lance and trotted his horse forward.
+Abul Hassan's army raised slogans of "Allahu Akbar."
+When Ferdinand's second fighter came onto the field, Al-Zaghairi got hold of a lance and trotted his horse forward.
-Besides a coat-of-mail, the knight also wore an iron shield over his chest.
+Besides a coat of mail, the knight also wore an iron shield over his chest.
 Both rivals moved towards each other holding their lances.
-While saving himself Al-Zaghairi struck with his lance on the knight's chest.
+While saving himself, Al-Zaghairi struck the knight's chest with his lance.
 The lance broke as it hit the iron shield.
 But because of the powerful blow, the Christian knight fell to the ground and Al-Zaghairi pounced on him from his horse and finished him off.

-Witnessing the fatalities of two of his bravehearts, Ferdinand gave the order for an all-out attack.
+Witnessing the fatalities of two of his heroes, Ferdinand gave the order for an all-out attack.
 An intense battle raged till the evening.
 By nightfall, both parties retreated to their encampments.

 The next day too, the battle ensued in the same manner.
 Fighters from both